Special Vehicles in LouisianaCompare Car Insurance Quotes in 3 Steps

 If you're interested in registering a homemade trailer, the first step is to contact your local Louisiana State Police Troop to arrange for an inspection.
 After the inspection, the trooper will issue a vehicle identification number (VIN) that will allow you to complete the rest of the registration process at a local OMV.
 You are required to obtain a VIN, because this number is what uniquely identifies your trailer.

-The OMV will collect between $5 and $10 for the VIN assignment, depending on where it was issued.
+The OMV will collect fees for the VIN assignment, depending on where it was issued.
 The title fee for your homemade trailer is $18.50, plus an $8.00 handling fee.
-The OMV will typically charge between $10 and $25 for license plates, depending upon the type of trailer.

 Custom-built cars, like homemade trailers, must first be inspected by your local Louisiana State Police Troop.
-Once you've received a VIN number, you can continue the registration process at your local OMV and pay the $5 to $10 VIN assignment fee.
+Once you've received a VIN number, you can continue the registration process at your local OMV and pay the VIN assignment fee.

 If you have a question about vehicle registration procedures in Louisiana, call the OMV at (225) 925-6146.
 For office locations, hours, or driving directions, visit the OMV website.Other Topics in This Section

 - Special Vehicles